aroraisonline/spring-boot-sql/README.md

+# spring-boot-sql project
-# spring-boot-sql - This was created as part of a capstone project
+This was created as part of a capstone project